Create Projects

 Project Area

 A project area is defined by a polygon boundary.
 All parcels within your project area boundary will be included in your Base Canvas and scenarios.
 Upon project creation, you can select from existing boundaries in Analyst or upload your own.
-Choices of existing boundaries include cities, towns, and other census-designated places, counties, and core-based statistical areas (CBSAs).
+Analyst will list available places (including cities, towns, and other census-designated places), counties, core-based statistical areas (CBSAs), congressional districts, municipal planning organizations (MPOs), school districts, and others, according to what you type.

 You can instead upload your own boundary to represent, for example, a district or specific plan area.
 Whether you select an existing boundary or upload your own, project areas can contain one or more separate polygons.